Takuya Nishida

-Takuya Nishida (西田 拓也, Nishida Takuya) is a Japanese professional shogi player ranked 5-dan.
+Takuya Nishida (西田 拓也, Nishida Takuya) is a Japanese professional shogi player ranked 6-dan.

-Early life
+Early life, amateur shogi and apprenticeship

 Nishida was born in Kyoto, Japan on August 25, 1991.
 He learned how to play shogi from a book that his parent bought for him, and made it to the semi-finals of the 28th Elementary School Student Meijin Tournament as a sixth-grade elementary school student in 2003 before losing to future fellow shogi professional and eventual tournament winner Kazuo Sugimoto.

 Nishida entered the Japan Shogi Association's apprentice school at the rank of 6-kyū as a student of shogi professional Nobuo Mori in April 2005.
 He was promoted to the rank of 3-dan in October 2008 and obtained professional status and the rank of 4-dan in April 2017 after winning the 60th 3-dan League (October 2016 – March 2017) with a record of 15 wins and 3 losses.